vegaprotocol/Public_Test_Bridge_Tools/docs/mew.md

 - https://faucet.dimensions.network/
 - https://faucet.ropsten.be/

+You can track the progress of your transaction on [Etherscan](https://etherscan.io/).

 ## Medium
 **NOTE**: Make sure that the quotes are all correct, the copy/paste might give you some wrong quote that will make the command fail.